valohai/mistral-example/README.md

-# Mistral fine-tuning with Valohai
+# Mistral Fine-Tuning with Valohai

 This project serves as an on-ramp to [Valohai][vh] and is designed to be the first step for individuals starting with their self-serve trial.
 The primary goal of this template is to showcase the power of Valohai for fine-tuning large language models, with a special focus on the Mistral 7B model.